Sahiladevi/health_track/docs/project_plan.md

 ---

+## Problem Statement

+Chronic health conditions such as obesity, diabetes, high blood pressure, high cholesterol and heart diseases continue to rise among U.S. adults.
+While medical advances have helped manage these conditions, less attention has been paid to the root causes like poor diet, physical inactivity, inadequate sleep, and limited access to healthcare.
+These lifestyle and social factors are deeply interconnected, and they don’t affect everyone equally.
+People from lower-income backgrounds or certain racial and ethnic groups often face greater barriers to staying healthy.

+Despite the availability of large national health surveys, we still lack a clear, up-to-date understanding of how these everyday factors combine to shape health outcomes.
+This project aims to fill that gap using recent NHANES and USDA data to explore how lifestyle and social variables are tied to health—offering insights that can inform public health efforts and personalized health advice.

+---

 ## Project Overview

 This project looks at how daily habits, income, and access to healthcare affect common health problems in U.S. adults.
 It uses national data from the 2021–2023 NHANES survey, which includes health interviews, physical exams, and lab results.
 To better understand what people eat, I also used data from the USDA ARS FPED (Food Patterns Equivalents Database), this helps break down complex food intake into clear diet components, like how many fruits, veggies, or added sugars someone eats.
 The project focuses on key health issues like obesity, high blood pressure, diabetes, and high cholesterol.
 The goal is to see how lifestyle factors—like diet, physical activity, and sleep are linked to these conditions.
 It also looks at how income, education, and health insurance shape health outcomes, and how these patterns differ between men and women, and across racial and ethnic groups.
 In the end, the hope is to turn these insights into useful ideas for improving public health policies.